Tankie: Modern internet uses

-By 2017, tankie had re-emerged as internet slang for authoritarian socialists, and it became particularly popular among young democratic socialists.
-Left-wing writer Carl Beijer argued that there are two distinct uses of the term tankie.
-The original was "exemplified in the sending of tanks into Hungary to crush resistance to Soviet communism".
-More generally, a tankie is someone who tends to support "militant opposition to capitalism" and a more modern online variation, which means "something like 'a self-proclaimed communist who indulges in conspiracy theories and whose rhetoric is largely performative.
+By 2017, tankie had re-emerged as pejorative internet slang for supporters of authoritarian socialism, and it became particularly popular among young democratic socialists.
+Left-wing writer Carl Beijer argued that there were two distinct uses of the term tankie.
+The original one described someone who supports Stalinist foreign policy or more generally, "who tends to support militant opposition to capitalism".
+The more modern online use of it often means "something like 'a self-proclaimed communist who indulges in conspiracy theories and whose rhetoric is largely performative.
 He was critical of both uses.
 The Intercept journalist Roane Carey identified the "key element in the tankie mindset [as] the simple-minded assumption that only the United States can be imperialist, and thus any country that opposes the U.S. must be supported."

 While generally used pejoratively, some Marxist–Leninists have re-appropriated it and used the term as a badge of honour.
-The Taiwanese left-wing magazine New Bloom alleges that many modern tankies are members of the Asian diasporas of English-speaking countries.
-In particular, members of the Chinese diaspora searching for radical responses to social ills such as xenophobia against Asians are drawn to tankie discourse.
-This modern conception of tankie has also been described as "diasporic Chinese nationalism".
-An instance of the modern usage is the description of those "who instinctively defend China based on the idea that it is an example of actually existing socialism resisting Western imperialism", in discussions around the persecution of Uyghurs in China and justify the "anti-terrorism" operations of the Chinese government.
+According to Brian Hioe of the left-wing New Bloom Magazine, some Anglophone members of the Chinese diaspora who seek radical responses to social ills such as xenophobia against Asians are drawn to tankie discourse.
+This form of tankie ideology has also been described by Hioe as "diasporic Chinese nationalism".
+An instance of the modern usage is the description of those "who instinctively defend China based on the idea that it is an example of actually existing socialism resisting Western imperialism", in discussions around the persecution of Uyghurs in China and who justify the "anti-terrorism" operations of the Chinese government.

 In 2022, Sarah Jones of New York magazine reported that in the U.S. "So-called tankies don't make up the majority of Democratic Socialists of America (DSA) membership or wield much power within the broader left, but they do exist", and that "leftists from other countries have been contending with the American tankie for years", quoting activists from Hong Kong and Poland.
 The term tankie has also been used in contemporary times to describe the defenders of anti-American leaders like former Syrian President Bashar al-Assad or those who propagate pro-Russian narratives in the context of the Russo-Ukrainian War.
 It has been applied to "elements within the self-identified [American] left that have soft-pedalled Russia's aggressive foreign policy and history of human rights abuses", according to Jones.